ernestojimenezruiz/logmap-matcher/README.md

+# LogMap: An Ontology Alignment and Alignment Repair System

 **News:**

 1. LogMap is now relying on the [OWL API 4](https://github.com/owlcs/owlapi/wiki/Migrate-from-version-3.4-and-3.5-to-4.0).
 See here the (non-maintained) branch that uses [OWL API 3](https://github.com/ernestojimenezruiz/logmap-matcher/tree/logmap-owlapi-3)
 2. Check out the new material about the division of the ontology alignment task [here](#division).

-# LogMap: An Ontology Alignment and Alignment Repair System
+## About

 LogMap is a highly scalable ontology matching system with ‘built-in’ reasoning and inconsistency repair capabilities.
 LogMap extract mappings between classes, properties and instances.